Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers much better overall protection, which launches it ahead of the other contender.
 It all continues in the same direction, with Mercedes Benz being considerably quicker, thus putting more smile on driver's face.
 It does come at a cost though, and that's the fuel consumption...
 I believe that, when we take all into account, we have only one winner here - the Mercedes Benz.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.